Summary:

 Islam Apologists: But the Sunnah way of giving Talaq is 3 menstrual periods

-Sunnah or not, Islamic Sharia indeed does allow men to divorce their wives in anger by saying 3 times Talaq.
+It does not matter if it is a Sunnah way or not; Islamic Sharia indeed allows men to divorce their wives in anger by saying "talaq" three times.

-Secondly, if the divorce process is 3 menstrual periods long, then not only the husbands come out of their anger, but women will also come out of their anger or emotions.
-Thus, then Islam should also give this right to women to give a divorce after 3 months, while they are no more in a state of emotions/anger.
+Secondly, if the divorce process is designed to last three menstrual periods to ensure that husbands calm down, it also allows women to cool off from their anger or emotions.
+Therefore, Islam should also grant women the right to initiate divorce after three months, once they are no longer in a state of emotional distress or anger.

-Thirdly, if Islam does not give this right to women to decide for themselves even after 3 months (by blaming them for being emotional), then still Islam had to give this right to the father or brother or son of the woman to decide on her behalf.
+Thirdly, if Islam does not grant women this right to make their own decisions even after three months (claiming they are too emotional), then Islam should at least give this right to the woman's father, brother, or son to decide on her behalf.

-But when Islam says that if a woman wishes her freedom, then it is ONLY the Husband who should decide for the wife if divorce is in her favour or not, then this is not Wisdom, but rather completely irrational.
+However, when Islam states that if a woman wishes for her freedom, it is ONLY the husband who should decide whether divorce is in her favor or not, this is not wisdom.
+Rather, it places poor women entirely at the mercy of their husbands.

 Muslim women should reflect on these questions: